Hendrix-CS/csci150/projects/project1.md

     data (`str`, `int`, `float`) are requested.
 An example of meeting this criterion is having five questions that expect strings	and one question that expects an integer from the user.
-  * For each question it is clear to the user what kind of input they should enter; for example, do you want 'y' or 'yes' for an affirmative?
+  * For each question, direction to the user are clear as to what kind of input they should enter; for example, do you want 'y' or 'yes' for an affirmative?